mongoosejs/studio/README.md

 import db from '../../src/db';
 import studio from '@mongoosejs/studio/backend/next';

-const handler = studio({
+const handler = studio(
+  db, // Mongoose connection or Mongoose global.
+Or null to use `import mongoose`.
+  {
     apiKey: process.env.MONGOOSE_STUDIO_API_KEY, // optional
     connection: db, // Optional: Connection or Mongoose global.
 If omitted, will use `import mongoose`
     connectToDB: async () => { /* connection logic here */ }, // Optional: if you need to call a function to connect to the database put it here
-});
+  }
+);

 export default handler;
 ```